atugushev/atugushev.github.io/projects.md

 # Projects

-The incomplete list of projects I worked on or participated.
+The incomplete list of projects I worked on.

 ## Open Source